assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

 Appendix A: Example session data
 ================================

-Example session data for a simple request-echo application scenario.
+Example session data for a simple echo server scenario.
 Fixed key pairs are used for a deterministic result.
-Obviously, such an approach should *not* be used in production.
-The encryption key pair *must* be generated for each session in real production use.
+Obviously, such an approach *must not* be used in production.
+The encryption key pair *must* be generated for each session to achieve the security goals.

-On the application layer, a simple request-reponse exchange occurs.
+On the application layer, a simple request-response exchange occurs.
 The client sends the application data: 0x010505050505 and the same bytes are echoed back by the server.